 Since 2011, Dr. Weissman has served on the American Academy of Pediatric Neuropsychology (AAPN) Empirically-Defined Disorders of Attention Work Group, tasked with advancing the differential diagnosis and treatment of childhood attention disorders.

 Formerly on faculty at Harvard University, Harvard Medical School’s Judge Baker Children’s Center, and Yeshiva University/Albert Einstein College of Medicine, Dr. Weissman is currently an Adjunct Professor at Columbia University Teacher’s College.
 There, he oversees CBT Training and Supervision for the Clinical Psychology and Counseling Psychology Ph.D. programs, serving underserved children and families in Harlem, the Bronx, and surrounding COVID-afflicted neighborhoods in crisis.
-Dr. Weissman is currently on the ballot for APA Council, as well as its Advisory Steering Committee for Development of Clinical Practice Guidelines.

 In addition to his leadership and advocacy on behalf of youth mental health and evidence-based practice, Dr. Weissman keeps up his many outside interests.
 He remains involved in a community service a cappella group, which he co-founded at the University of Pennsylvania in 1998.
 He was also Founding President of the a cappella group, Hudson Sound, performing free concerts for community organizations throughout the NY Metropolitan area.
-Dr. Weissman, who played in the Top Brass French Horn Choir as a youth, now teaches himself piano and guitar in his spare time, with baby Skyler as his muse.
+Dr. Weissman, who played in the Top Brass French Horn Choir as a youth, now teaches himself piano and guitar in his spare time, with Skyler and Lucas as his muse.

 Selected Publications (*Book or Edited Book)